Luis Angel Medina

 Luis was born in the city of Guadalajara, Mexico and began his formal studies in music theory and ear training at the age of fourteen when he enrolled in the Music Diploma at the University of Guadalajara.
 He then moved to Vancouver, Canada, where he began another Diploma at the Capilano University and won numerous awards and scholarships.
 He concluded his Bachelors of Music in Guitar performance at the University of British Columbia where he was part of the Dean’s List every year during his studies.

-Now that Luis is back in the Lower Mainland, he continues to promote the guitar through public events that lead to the spread of music in the larger community with the aid of the Vancouver Classic Guitar Society.
-He was featured in the International City Music Talents concert held at the presitgious Playhouse Theatre in Vancouver.
+He was featured in the International City Music Talents concert held at the prestigious Playhouse Theatre in Vancouver.
 He has made appearances as a soloist, performing Mario Castelnuovo-Tedesco’s first guitar concerto with A Little Night Music Orchestra and other occasions and also been invited to play for the Tri-Cities Guitar Society in Washington, USA with his duet partner Alec Pearson, head of the guitar department at the University of British Columbia.
+He has been featured in some of the most prestigious guitar societies in Canada, such as the Vancouver, Calgary, and Toronto guitar societies.
 Luis is also very active across Canada directing guitar ensembles, at various festivals teaching and performing.
 Luis’s aims are to inspire others by sharing his love for music, and to bring the classical guitar to the larger community.